MoreOutput/RockMUD/README.md

 Player files as flat json data.

 **/areas**
-JSON files representing areas.
+JS files representing areas.

-**/templates**
-JSON templates used to enhance in-game items.

-**/templates/messages**
-Templates for in game messages.

 **/templates/objects**
-Item templates extend objects into certain items based on their template[] and itemType properties.
+JSON templates used to enhance in-game items; and to ensure default values.

 * entity.json is the default object attached to all 'living' objects upon initial load.
 * item.json is the default object attached to all 'non-living' objects upon initial load.
-* Fields in any passed in objects overwrite template definitions, templates are used to ensure objects have the minimum required properties.
+* Fields in any passed in objects overwrite those in the template.

+**/templates/html**
+HTML templates used; mainly retrieved to ease complex display.
+For RockMUD core this mainly means character creation screens.

 **/ai**
 Mob specific AI scripts.
-RockMUD core aims to have 4: shopkeeper.js, wander.js, aggie.js and mayor.js
+This are merged into game items after they are loaded from their respective area files.
+AI can be written directly into the area file; ai scripts are outlined here when they can be reused.
+RockMUD core aims to have 4: shopkeeper.js, wander.js, aggie.js and mayor.js.

-**/tools**
-Eventual location of building and admin tools.

 ##Files##
 **/config.json**